Fairfax Financial: History

-Market
+Markel

 Fairfax was incorporated as Markel Service of Canada on March 13, 1951, and continued under the Canada Business Corporations Act in 1976.
 The name was subsequently changed to Markel Financial Holdings Ltd.

 In 1984, Prem Watsa left GW Asset Management to found his own asset management firm, Hamblin Watsa Investment Counsel Ltd. together with his former boss from Confed, Tony Hamblin.
 Tony was the Chief Investment Officer at Confed.
 The five founding partners were: Tony Hamblin, Prem Watsa, Roger Lace, Brian Bradstreet and Frances Burke.

 In 1985, Watsa took control of Markel Financial, a Canadian-based specialist in trucking insurance.
 The company was controlled by the Virginia-based Markel family.

 Fairfax Financial Holdings Limited

 In May 1987, Watsa re-organized Markel Financial Holdings Limited and renamed it Fairfax Financial Holdings Limited (FAIRFAX: short for "fair, friendly acquisitions").

-From 1985 to the end of 2010, the firm had a compound growth rate of approximately 25% in book value per share (per year), it is about 243 times what Fairfax began with in 1985.
+From 1985 to the end of 2010, the firm had a compound growth rate of approximately 25% in book value per share (per year), which is about 243 times what Fairfax began with in 1985.

 Prem Watsa has served as chairman and chief executive officer of Fairfax Financial Holdings Limited since 1985 and as vice president of Hamblin Watsa Investment Counsel since 1985.
 Watsa, directly, and indirectly through 1109519 Ontario Limited, The Sixty Two Investment Company Limited and 810679 Ontario Ltd., owns the controlling equity voting interest of Fairfax Financial Holdings Limited ("Fairfax").
 He owns roughly 10% of Fairfax, which accounts for 99% of his personal wealth.
 His 10-for-1 multiple voting shares give him just over 50% ownership.